Iranian underground missile bases: History

-According to Mehdi Bakhtiari, a military correspondent for Fars News Agency, the Iranian missile programme began in 1984, and in that same year the first underground missile base was built.

 In October 2015, a video from one of the missile sites was released for the first time by Brigadier General Amir Ali Hajizadeh, commander of Aerospace Force of the Army of the Guardians of the Islamic Revolution.
 This was a few days after news of the testing of a new-generation medium-range ballistic missile, the Emad, was broadcast by the state media of Iran.
 Amir Ali Hajizadeh stated that: "Iranian missiles of varying ranges are ready to be launched from underground bases once Supreme Leader Ayatollah Ali Khamenei orders to do so," adding that "Iran created missile bases in all the provinces and cities throughout the country at a depth of 500 meters."

 In January 2016, the bases were again displayed on TV, amid heightened tensions with Saudi Arabia following the execution of Shi`ìte cleric Nimr al-Nimr.
 The second-in-command of the Revolutionary Guards boasted that Iran's depots and underground facilities were so full that it didn't know where to store new missiles.

 In 2020, video and photos of an underground ballistic missile base in Iran emerged, in which groups of ballistic missiles are shown to be ready for launch and are transported via an automated railway-type system through cavernous tunnels of a subterranean bunker.
 The missiles were shown to be stored vertically in "magazines" which would allow them to be launched in rapid succession, since each missile is already placed on an individual ready-to-fire platform, there is no need for cranes or trans-loaders to prepare them for launch.

 On 26 March 2025, Iranian media released a video showing Iranian Armed Forces Chief of Staff General Mohammad Bagheri and Amir Ali Hajizadeh, the Islamic Revolutionary Guards Corps Aerospace Force commander, inspecting an allegedly new massive underground missile base, dubbed a "Missile City" by Iran.
 In the video, the two IRGC commanders are seen riding through extensive tunnel systems lined with vehicles loaded with advanced weaponry and missiles, including the liquid fuel propelled Ghadr-H and Emad missiles as well as the solid fuel propelled Khaibar Shekan, Sejil, and Haj Qassem ballistic missiles in addition to Paveh Land Attack Cruise Missiles.
 The video was released after the US issued a two month ultimatum demanding that Iran abandon its nuclear aspirations and missile program.
 According to Newsweek, the footage was released both as propaganda, and as a warning to Iran's adversaries.
 However, it also showcases the facility's vulnerability in its open storage of missiles, as opposed to storage in separated revetments, and the absence of blast doors or reinforced barriers between sections, making secondary explosions in the facility catastrophic if it were to be compromised.